 For Solvency II purposes, the reinsurer deposits are calculated with the stochastic valuation model, aligned to the reinsurance recoverables and, hence implying a forward-looking approach.
 The value consists of the discounted value of the changes in ceded provisions and the interests paid on the deposits.
-In the discount curve, the volatility adjustment is not considered (in fact, the impact of the volatility adjustment on the deposits is calculated, but subsequently posted under reinsurance recoverables).
+In the discount curve, the Volatility Adjustment is not considered (in fact, the impact of the Volatility Adjustment on the deposits is calculated, but subsequently posted under reinsurance recoverables).

-Some non-modelled deposits are not part of the stochastic valuation model and are therefore added under their BEGAAP value.
+Some non-modelled deposits are not part of the stochastic valuation model (such as the ceded disability reserves) and are therefore added under their BEGAAP value.
 Note that these are analogously added to the reinsurance recoverables and hence have no impact at all on the Own Funds.